 - Wages paid in the reporting quarter and the associated hours

 Reporting periods follow calendar quarters and are aligned with the reporting periods for Unemployment Insurance.

 Reporting quarter Report due January, February, March April 30 April, May, June July 31 July, August, September October 31 October, November, December January 31

 In April 2019, employers will submit employee hours, wages and more for the first time.
 The process is currently in development and we plan to make it like reporting for Unemployment Insurance.
 However, it will be a separate report from Unemploymentback to top

 Insurance and other state programs.
-We expect most employers will submit reports online through our employer account management system.
-Bulk filing and paper reporting options will both be available.
+We expect most employers will submit reports online through our customer account management system.
+Bulk filing and alternative reporting options will both be available.

 Paid Family and Medical Leave is a statewide program.
 FMLA is a federal program.
 In short, this does not replace FMLA.

 Businesses with fewer than 50 employees do not have requirements under FMLA, but they must collect and remit employee premiums and complete required reporting for Paid Family and Medical Leave.

 When an employee experiences a qualifying event, and the event would qualify for both Paid Family and Medical Leave and FMLA, the available leave in both programs decreases together as an employee takes leave.